Theory of weights for log convergent cohomologies II: the case of a proper SNCL scheme in characteristic $p>0$: Convergent Rapoport-Zink-Steenbrink-Zucker filtered complexes

 \section{Convergent Rapoport-Zink-Steenbrink-Zucker filtered complexes}

 The results in this section are complements of those in the previous section.
-In this section we construct another weight-filtered convergent complex in a manner which is analogous to \cite{rz} and \cite{stz}, which we call convergent Rapoport-Zink-Steenbrink-Zucker filtered complexes.
+In this section we construct another weight-filtered convergent complex in a manner which is analogous to \cite{rz} and \cite{stz}, which we call a convergent Rapoport-Zink-Steenbrink-Zucker filtered complex.
 See also \cite{nd} and \cite{fn}.

 First let us recall the Hirsch extension (cf.~\cite{nhi}).